 - inadequate wound healing

-doctor or seek emergency help if you experience any of theses symptoms of a
+Contact your doctor or seek emergency help if you experience any of these symptoms of a blood clot:

 - calf pain

 Contact your physician or seek emergency help if you experience any of the following symptoms of infection:

 - swelling or redness at the edges of the wound

 - drainage of blood, pus, or other liquid from the wound

 - fever or chills or elevated temperature over 100 degrees